Industry · Restaurants & hospitality

 Social and menu content production is manual

-Food photography, reels, menu updates, seasonal campaigns — output piles onto one marketing coordinator.
+Food photography, reels, menu updates, seasonal content — output piles onto one marketing coordinator.
 Volume is too low and tone drifts between platforms.

 04